Elstree Studios: Danziger Studios, Elstree

 In 1956 the Danziger brothers converted a wartime plane engine testing factory into a film studio they called "New Elstree", which was located to the west of the Aldenham Reservoir.
 The 7.5 acre site had six sound stages and employed 200.
 It was used mainly for second features and television series, but was closed by 1962 and sold in 1965.
-The site is now occcupied by "The Waterfront" business park on the A411 Elstree Road.
+The site is now occupied by "The Waterfront" business park on the A411 Elstree Road.

 Millennium Studios, Elstree Way, Borehamwood

 Established in 1993, the Millennium Studios on the south side of Elstree Way (opposite the site of the former MGM-British studios) offered television and film production space together with associated services.
 Productions shot there include the first series of CBBC's The Mysti Show in 2004 and one year of Channel 5's Trisha Goddard in 2005.
 Millennium Studios relocated to Thurleigh near Bedford in 2010.

-A single television studio, Studio 2000, remains on the Borehamwood site, and has been used for Rude Tube.
+A single television studio, Studio 2000, remains on the Borehamwood site, and has been used for the Channel 4 series Rude Tube.

 Sky Studios Elstree, Borehamwood

 In December 2019, media conglomerate Sky announced plans to develop a new studio facility at Rowley Lane.
-The new studios are expected to open in 2022, and to have 14 stages with the smallest being approximately 1800 sqm.
+The new studios were expected to open in 2022, and to have 13 stages with the smallest being approximately 1800 sqm.
 The site is also expected to house post-production facilities and an on-site screening cinema.
+A further 10 stages could be added in a proposal ("Sky Studios Elstree North") to extend the site northward.

+There is also a proposal for a separate 21-stage Hertswood Studios immediately to the north of the proposed Sky Studios Elstree North site.